Noctis/kickstart-app/docs/cookbook/New_Http_Action.md

 To add a new HTTP action, you need to do two things:

 * create an HTTP action class,
-* assign said action to a route.
+* add a route definition, referencing the action class.

 Optionally, you can also:

 * create a template (view) for said action,
-* create an HTTP request class for the action, if the action takes any request parameters.
+* create a custom HTTP request class for the action, if the action takes any request parameters.

 ## Creating an HTTP action class